Gandhidham–Nagercoil Express

 The 16335 / 16336 Gandhidham-Nagercoil Weekly Express is an express train belonging to Southern Railway zone that runs between and in India.
 It runs through Konkan Railway route of west coast of India.
 It runs only in Friday from Gandhidham Junction to Nagercoil Junction & it runs Tuesday from Nagercoil Junction to Gandhidham Junction in India.

 It operates as train number 16335 from to and as train number 16336 in the reverse direction serving the states of Gujarat, Maharashtra, Goa, Karnataka, Kerala & Tamil Nadu.

 Coach composition

-The train has standard LHB rakes with max speed of 140 kmph.
+before LHB coach upgrade the train runs on ICF coach.
+And now The train has standard LHB rakes with max speed of 140 kmph.
 The train consists of 24 coaches: